nondescryptid/opendoc-state-court-judgments/2019_SGMC_13/report.md

 27     Moe Moe Than also gave evidence on other incidents that had happened, for example, the canister incident.
 However, as the incident was not the subject matter of the charges before me, I will not deal with it in my judgment.

 28     For the accused persons, I found that Tay’s evidence contained external and internal inconsistencies.
-For example, he could not recall if Moe Moe Than or Fitriyah were required to pay for items that they specifically requested for, but when shown P58, his version changed and even then, his evidence was different from that of Chia’s.[\[note: 4\]](#Ftn_4) He was also not able to offer a clear explanation as to why the agency did not handle Moe Moe Than’s repatriation.[\[note: 5\]](#Ftn_5)
+For example, he could not recall if Moe Moe Than or Fitriyah were required to pay for items that they specifically requested for, but when shown P58, his version changed and even then, his evidence was different from that of Chia’s.[^4] He was also not able to offer a clear explanation as to why the agency did not handle Moe Moe Than’s repatriation.[^5]

 29     Chia appeared defensive on the stand and her evidence was not externally or internally consistent, especially in respect of the repatriation of Moe Moe Than.
 She claimed that Nation Employment would charge her a fee for the repatriation, but this was denied by the agent Choo Wei Yin.